verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: <file.a/.o/.so>

-   Specifies optional object or library files to be linked in with the Verilog code, as a shorthand for :vlopt:`-LDFLAGS \<file\>`.
+   Specifies optional object or library files to be linked in with the Verilog code, as a shorthand for
+   :vlopt:`-LDFLAGS \<file\> <-LDFLAGS>`.
 The file path should either be absolute, or relative to where the make will be executed from, or add to your makefile's VPATH the appropriate directory to find the file.

    If any files are specified in this way, Verilator will include a make rule that uses these files when linking the module's executable.
 This